 And while an “add to cart” button should function flawlessly, there are other important components of website navigation that contribute to a positive user experience.
 Internal dead links, in particular, are never tolerated.
 If the navigation isn’t working, it’ll need to be fixed as well.

-Session replays will assist you in identifying and resolving these issues, which will be beneficial in the long term.
+Session recordings will assist you in identifying and resolving these issues, which will be beneficial in the long term.

 2. Solve the Most Urgent Problem First